-Arroz Con Gandules is a traditional Puerto Rican rice dish.
-Packed full of flavor, this makes for a unique side dish
+Puerto Rican Recipe!
+Gluten-free Arroz Con Gandules is a traditional Puerto Rican rice dish.
+Packed with flavor to serve any night of the week.

 Arroz Con Gandules – Puerto Rican Rice with Pigeon Peas